RHS Growing Guides

 Pruning and Training

-Most blackberries and hybrid/species berries produce their fruit on stems (or canes) that grew the previous spring and summer.
-Old stems need to be pruned out and new ones trained onto the supports:
+Most blackberries and hybrid/species berries produce their fruit on stems (canes) that grew the previous spring and summer.
+Removal of old fruited stems is necessary to create space for new productive stems.

 Pruning and training new plants

-• Straight after planting cut down all the stems to healthy buds 20–25cm (8–10in) from the ground.
-The plant will then to send up vigorous new shoots in spring
+- Straight after planting cut down all the stems to healthy buds 20–25cm (8–10in) from the ground.
+The plant will then send up vigorous new shoots in spring

-• In the first winter cut back all the side-shoots produced on the first year’s stems to 5–8cm (2–3in) long
+In the first winter cut back any side-shoots produced on the first year’s stems to about 7.5cm (3in) long

-• In the second year start the regular process of training and pruning.
+In the second year start the regular process of training and pruning, see below.
 Every spring the plant will send up new stems from the base.
 Loosely tie these together in the centre of the plant, with the previous year’s stems trained out along the horizontal wires, where they will produce fruit in summer

 Harvesting